grantagent-bench/grantreview-bench/README.md

 4. **Inter-source transfer matrix** for any cross-funder generalization claim.
 5. **Multiple-comparison correction** (Bonferroni or BH) across pairwise tests.
 6. **Bootstrap CIs** on every reported AUC.

-Reference baseline numbers for 8 systems are in Table 6 of the paper.

 ## Repository layout